top of page

 Occupational Therapy

-Occupational Therapy helps kids improve their performance in daily occupations such as fine motor skills, self-help skills (e.g. eating, dressing and toileting), problem solving, attention, and sensory processing skills, using play-based activities and strategies.
+Occupational Therapy helps kids improve their performance in daily occupations such as fine motor skills, self-help skills (e.g. eating and dressing), problem solving, attention, and sensory processing skills, using play-based activities and strategies.

 Physiotherapy